Caseworker / Arrest Referral Worker Cardiff, Cardiff [Caerdydd GB-CRD] £21,500 - £23,500

 We seek to employ people with drive and energy and a real interest in innovation and teamwork – working beyond traditional organisational boundaries.

-The post holder will have a core element to their role in either case management, Arrest Referral/courts or Prison Link.
+The post holder will be based across Barry and Cardiff and have a core element to their role in either case management, Arrest Referral/courts or Prison Link.
 All post holders will need to be able to undertake comprehensive assessment, care planning and case management of substance misusers seeking to enter the service (full training will be provided).
 Where required, they will contribute to the arrest referral rota in the police custody suites, court work and link with prisons for community transition.
 They will manage and report on offenders who have statutory Orders made by the court for treatment of substance misuse, under the DRR, RAR and ATR requirements

 - Engage with identified participants referred to the service through the Criminal Justice System, including the provision of drug and alcohol arrest referral cover at Police stations, attendance for court duties and prison visits.